 The Mary Jane palette retails for $58, contains 19.35g / 0.68oz, and is 100% vegan.
 The palette contains 6 metallic shades and 4 matte shades.

-I always swatch a product first before I test the product on the lids (or wherever that product normally goes lol but in this case, it’s the eyes).
-The swatches don’t like that bad on my arm but I had to really dig my finger into some of the shades to get some pigment, which definitely surprised and disappointed me.
-I was rubbing as if my life depended on it and that’s not how I like to pick up pigment on my finger or, obviously, a brush.
-The shades I’m talking about are Mary Jane, Rubia, Mari, and Kali.
+I always swatch a product first before I test the product on the lids (or wherever that product normally goes lol, but in this case, it’s the eyes).
+The swatches don’t look that bad on my arm, but I had to dig my finger into some of the shades to get some pigment, which surprised and disappointed me.
+I was rubbing as if my life depended on it, and that’s not how I like to pick up pigment on my finger or, obviously, a brush.
+I’m talking about the shades Mary Jane, Rubia, Mari, and Kali.

-The shades that did have a great amount of pigment left a lot of kickback in the pan as well as fallout on the face.
-You really have to tap off your brush or apply the shadows wet before you go near to your eyes.
-I’ve not experienced this before so I was kinda shocked this happened because I normally really like the Melt Cosmetics eyeshadow formula.
+The shades with a great amount of pigment left a lot of kickback in the pan and fallout on the face.
+You must tap off your brush or apply the shadows wet before you go near your eyes.
+I’ve never experienced this before, so I was shocked because I normally like the Melt Cosmetics eyeshadow formula.

 After all, I’m not sure what to think of this palette.
-It’s definitely not the best palette I’ve ever tried, but I can make it work and I love the color scheme.
+It’s not the best palette I’ve ever tried, but I can make it work, and I love the color scheme.
 The fallout and kickback are slightly bothering me, just like the lack of pigment of some shades and the patchiness I’ve noticed.
-On the other side, the pigment is buildable, the patchiness is kinda fading while blending and the colors do look good on the lids.
-It’s bad but ok at the same time?
+On the other side, the pigment is buildable; the patchiness is fading while blending, and the colors look good on the lids.
+It’s bad, but ok at the same time?

+Even though the color scheme is amazing, the Melt Cosmetics Mary Jane Palette did not perform as I expected it to.
+The formula isn’t beginner-friendly and quite difficult to work with.
+I also noticed some fallout and kickback in the pan.
 Based on the price, it might be better to look for another palette.
-I personally love the Natasha Denona Glam Palette, however, that one has lighter shades than this Melt one so it’s not really similar but the quality is so much better.
-If you really love the color scheme just like me, I would recommend getting this palette during a sale since it’s not worth its full price.
+If you love the color scheme just like me, I recommend getting this palette during a sale since it’s not worth its full price.